seapagan/simple-toml-settings/docs/usage.md

 *The folder will be created anyway if it does not exist, as the assumption is that you will want to save the settings at some point*.

+**This setting will be set to `False` if the `allow_missing_file` option is set to `True`.**

 !!! danger "Deprecation warning"

     The exception was originally called **`SettingsNotFound`** but has been renamed to **`SettingsNotFoundError`** to be more consistent with Python naming conventions.
 The old name still works, but will be removed in a future release.

+### `allow_missing_file`

+This defaults to `False` and will allow the class to run without a settings file.
+This means that no error will be raised for a missing settings file, and the settings will always be the default values until a settings file is created.
+The user can then manually create the settings file if they want to change the defaults.

+This should really be the default setting, but for backwards compatibility it is set to `False` by default.
+In future versions this may be changed.

+!!! note
+    Setting this to `True` will disable the `auto_create` option, as there is no need to create the file if it is allowed to be missing.

 ### `local_file`